ncoevoet/ChanTracker/README.md

 	!config supybot.plugins.ChanTracker.logChannel #myGeneralSecretChannel
 	!config channel #myChannel supybot.plugins.ChanTracker.logChannel #myChannel-ops

-You can tweak which informations you would like to be forwarded, some are activated by default like topic changes, mode changes, etc , some not, take a look at :
+You can tweak which informations you would like to be forwarded, some are activated by default like topic changes, mode changes, etc, some not, like bot's ban/quiet edit / mark etc, take a look at :

 	!search supybot.plugins.ChanTracker.announce